-Many choices of materials for cooking utensils exists, however I prefer using my wooden spoons whenever possible.
+Many choices of materials for cooking utensils exist, however, I prefer using my wooden spoons whenever possible.
 Learn how to take care of wooden spoons properly and they will last for years.

 Why do I love my wooden spoons?
 Wooden spoons don’t scratch my pans and I don’t worry about chemicals leaching into my food.
 Another reason I prefer wooden spoons is that they protect my vintage mixing bowls from scratches and I do love my vintage mixing bowls!

 My personal favorite wooden spoons are made in France, they seem to have the most beautiful shapes and wood grains.
-Williams and Sonoma always has a spoon or two made in France and/or Italy for a reasonable price and of course you can always find something on Amazon.
+Williams and Sonoma always have a spoon or two made in France and/or Italy for a reasonable price and of course, you can always find something on Amazon.

 How to care for Wooden Spoons